siddharthsambharia/siddhxrth-tech-obsidian/_pages/index.md

 i like the idea of writer builders mentioned [here](https://www.workingtheorys.com/p/writer-builder)

-there are few things that can give you asymmetric returns in life. this website is one experiment to get asymmetric returns. hopefully someone is interested in what i write and it lands into something tangible. or maybe my future wife reads this,, i don't know
+there are few things that can give you asymmetric returns in life. this website is one experiment to get asymmetric returns. hopefully someone is interested in what i write and it lands into something tangible. or maybe my future wife reads this, i don't know

 here's a list of cool people  on the internet that inspired me to write this (with some web presence):